Last updated on October 6th, 2021 at 10:04 pm

 Find the plugin(s) on their website: http://getshopped.org/

-The website that hosts this plugin does a great job of selling it, and part of that is due to the sleek and well designed website itself.
+The website that hosts this plugin does a great job of selling it, and part of that is due to the sleek and well-designed website itself.
 With this app you may streamline your checkout so that the customer is presented with fewer pages.
-Less pages means less barriers to a sale.
-There are a number of payment options that you can try including both popular ones such as PayPal and Google and lesser known methods.
+Fewer pages mean fewer barriers to a sale.
+There are a number of payment options that you can try including both popular ones such as PayPal and Google and lesser-known methods.